StratoLab/telemetry/arduino/c/workbench/README.md

+# Workbench: Creating a Container for the Arduino and Modules

 Remixed off the Frog Box by Nibb31: https://www.thingiverse.com/thing:4094861

 We adjusted the size for our needs and added the ability to hold a arduino in the base for safe storage of the student project and parts.